AARP Eye Center

 As with many unpleasant things, we often put off doing our taxes until the last minute.
 But as much as you don’t want to face those 1040 forms, there’s one very good reason to file well before April 15: It’s your best defense against tax-related identity theft.

-Your tax data can be stolen in a number of ways: theft of mail or tax returns, corrupt tax-preparation services, phishing emails from impostors, or hacks of tax firms and employers’ personnel records.
-Some tax scammers file in the name of deceased taxpayers, or steal children’s identities to claim them as dependents.
-Another twist: A fraudster might use your tax ID to get work, leaving you to deal with the tax man when his or her earnings aren’t declared on your return.
+Your tax data can be stolen in a number of ways: theft of mail or tax returns, corrupt tax-preparation services, phishing emails from impostors or hacks of tax firms and employers’ personnel records.
+Some criminals file in the name of deceased taxpayers, or steal children’s identities to claim them as dependents.
+Another twist: They might use your tax ID to get work, leaving you to deal with the IRS when his or her earnings aren’t declared on your return.

-But the fraudsters are fighting back, developing new ways to use your tax info to enrich themselves.
+And fraud perpetrators are developing new ways to use your tax info to enrich themselves.
 For example, they may file a fake return, have the refund deposited in your bank account, then contact you, posing as IRS agents or IRS-hired debt collectors, to reclaim the erroneous payment.
 As with identity theft scams generally, it pays to be proactive in safeguarding personal data.